10 Tips To Help Single Parents Make Their Homes More Child Friendly

 4. Focus on Warm and Friendly Color Schemes

 If you want your home to be calmer, it can help to avoid bright lights and loud colors in your child’s bedroom.
-You want to help your child relax as much as possible, so think about tones that encourage winding down, dreaming and relaxation.
+You want to help your child relax as much as possible, so think about tones that encourage winding down, dreaming, and relaxation.
 Bright and loud colors tend to stimulate their brain.
 While this has its time and place, your goal is to make their play area a relaxing space where they never feel anxious or overstimulated.
 For this, neutral tones work well and can have the ideal calming effect.
 Just don’t do colors such as all-black or grey, as this might make them more melancholy.

 5. An Electronics-Free Zone

 What can you put in a room that will help your child calm down and relax?
 You may think that it’s a good idea to set up phones and tablets or even computers in their bedroom.
-But there are other options that can create a quiet and calm environment.
+But other options can create a quiet and calm environment.
 Books, for starters, are a great alternative to electronics.
 Books that support their hobbies can also help them creatively.
 For example, if your child enjoys coding or creating a design on their computers then a book about coding could be awesome for their development.
 They learn to find other avenues of learning besides digital devices.
 And, they just might have fun, too!
 If you must play some audio to settle them before bedtime, try Seep Story Apps or other relaxing music.

 6. Beds and Beddings Matter